Research Notes

 Trump 1 made a shift on China policy; Biden continued it; and Trump 2 will take it even further.
 We expect further restrictions on malign Chinese technology, including possibly tariffs on offending tech.
 The TikTok ban is slated to begin the last day of the Biden Administration.
 We hope the Biden Administration keeps this policy.

-Strand Consult has study telecom infrastructure policy for more than two decades and examining the major regions of the world, USA, EU, South Korea, Japan, Latin America, China and so on.
+Strand Consult has studied telecom infrastructure policy for more than two decades and examining the major regions of the world, USA, EU, South Korea, Japan, Latin America, China and so on.
 Strand Consult has described the various countries which adopted restrictions on Chinese equipment from suppliers like Huawei and ZTE well before Trump was elected in 2016.

 Shortly after the arrest of Huawei’s CFO Meng Wanzhou in Canada in December 2018, Strand Consult explained the note “The story behind the Huawei story – it’s not a politically-orchestrated car accident in slow motion” that she she was not a victim of a trade war, but was responsible for violations of the Wassenar Arrangement for international security, proscribing the export and sale of nine categories of conventional weapons and “dual use” technologies.